raised to support San Diegans in need

 If you are a San Diego resident in need of assistance with rental, mortgage and utility assistance, please apply for assistance with the United Way of San Diego County.
 To get information about other resources and support in San Diego, contact 211 San Diego to be directed to a service provider.

 The health and well-being of the San Diego community is of vital importance.
 We understand many individuals and families have been impacted by the outbreak and more will continue to be affected.
 The San Diego COVID-19 Community Response Fund will provide resources to nonprofit organizations with deep roots in supporting vulnerable communities across San Diego County.
 The San Diego COVID-19 Community Response Fund is not able to provide direct grants to individuals.
 It will support local nonprofit organizations that have deep experience providing people and families with services and support.

 The San Diego COVID-19 Community Response Fund will provide resources to nonprofit organizations working with communities disproportionately impacted by COVID-19.
-Funding will focus on four critical areas:
+Funding will focus on five critical areas:

 - Food security

 One hundred percent of donations to the San Diego COVID-19 Community Response Fund will go toward nonprofits helping San Diegans impacted by the coronavirus outbreak.
 The Foundation is waiving and absorbing administration and credit card fees.